Sri-Lakshmi-Bathina/spotify-genre-similarity-aws/docs/ASSETS_CHECKLIST.md

 Policies:
 - AWS managed: `AWSGlueServiceRole`
-- Your customer managed / inline policies to allow the role to:
+- Inline policies to allow the role to:
   - Read/write the project S3 bucket prefixes (`raw/`, `curated/`, `results/`, `athena-query-results/`)
   - Access Glue/Athena as needed for the jobs